seanmdalton/pulsestage/docs/architecture/authentication.md

 ## Overview

-The authentication system automatically adapts based on `NODE_ENV`:
+**Authentication is required for all users.** The authentication system automatically adapts based on `NODE_ENV`:

 **Development Mode (`NODE_ENV=development`)**:
 - **Demo Mode**: Auto-enabled with pre-seeded users (`alice`, `bob`, `moderator`, `admin`)
+- Users must login via `/login` to select a demo user
 - **OAuth** (Optional): Can be configured for testing OAuth flows locally

 **Production Mode (`NODE_ENV=production`)**:
 - **Demo Mode**: Disabled
-- **OAuth**: GitHub and/or Google OAuth required
+- **OAuth**: GitHub and/or Google OAuth required (users must authenticate to access any page)
-- **Setup Wizard**: First-time configuration for organization settings
+- **Setup Wizard**: First-time configuration for organization settings (accessible without auth for initial setup only)

 ## Architecture